Scale decomposition in compressible turbulence: Inertial dynamics sec:inertialscalerange

 \subsection{Pressure dilatation}

-The \emph{pressure dilatation} $-\OL{P}\grad\bdot\OL{\bu}$ in eq. (\ref{largeKE}) represents conversion of large-scale kinetic energy to internal energy through compression.
+Large-scale \emph{pressure dilatation} $-\OL{P}\grad\bdot\OL{\bu}$ in eq. (\ref{largeKE}) represents conversion of large-scale kinetic energy to internal energy through compression.
 In the incompressible limit, this vanishes at every point $\bx$.
 Unlike $\Pi_\ell$ and $\Lambda_\ell$, pressure dilatation only contains scales $>\ell$ (at least for filter kernels $\hat{G}$(\bk) compact in Fourier space).
 Therefore, it is not involved in the transfer of energy \emph{across} scale $\ell$ and it does not vanish in the absence of subscale fluctuations.
+We recently analyzed this term using data from high-resolution numerical simulations \cite{AluieLiLi12} and concluded that pressure dilatation acts primarily at large-scales, on average.